inbo/tutorials/content/installation/user/kerberos.md

 ---
 date: 2018-01-03
-description: "kerberos authentification on linux"
+description: "kerberos authentication on linux"
-title: Using kerberos authentification for database connection
+title: Using kerberos authentication for database connection
 weight: 10
 ---